 Often when you are coding in an iterative environment, you notice that you are writing a piece of code that you have written before.
-If your methods are small and simple this will be mostly at the level of method bodies, not switch cases.
+If you DTSTTCPW then you are likely to just repeat it or cut-paste for the new code.
 Redundancy costs you in maintainability, however.
 When the system changes in the future, all redundant copies must be brought into sync and the tools are not very helpful in finding the places that need update.

-- You want simple code that is easy to write. - You want good code that is easy to maintain. - You want elegant code that is easy to modify. - The above are often in conflict. - Building code more elegant than necessary wastes money. - You have tests to tell you it is correct.
+- You want simple code that is easy to write. - You want good code that is easy to maintain. - You want elegant code that is easy to modify. - The above are often in conflict. - Requirements are likely to change as any agile project proceeds. - Building code more elegant than necessary wastes money. - You have tests to tell you it is correct.
 Your skill should tell you if it is ugly.